 Imagine a hospital administrator learning that a small handful of surgeons were responsible for 100 percent of patient deaths, but then concluding that they were just as effective as every other surgeon.

 Would anyone feel comfortable being treated by one of those underperforming surgeons the following year, simply because they received a budget increase?

 This demonstrates the real problem with the proposed $1 billion tax hike: the lack of genuine accountability prevents the system from improving, regardless of how much money is spent.

-Making matters worse, is the hundreds of millions of education dollars that are, in fact, spent on things that have nothing to do with education or improving student learning.
+Making matters worse, hundreds of millions of so-called education dollars are routinely spent on things that have nothing to do with education or improving student learning.